greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > presuming a journal allows individual articles to be published with a CC BY licence under a so-called 'hybrid-OA' option, can a journal really NOT participate for those CC BY licenced articles?
 If biomedically relevant and CC BY licensed surely PMC takes that content at the article level and thus its debatable as to whether journals really have the power to actually 100% not participate.

-**We have updated our manuscript to take this point into account.**
+**We agree with the reviewer that this is an important distinction and have adjusted our text:**

 ```diff
 - Individual journals have the option to fully participate in submitting articles to PMC, selectively participate sending only a few papers to PMC, only submit papers according to NIH's public access policy [...], or not participate at all.